signal-noise/deploybot/docs/CONTRIBUTING.md

 Please follow [PEP-8](https://www.python.org/dev/peps/pep-0008/) and make sure you've read about our workflow (below); in essence make sure each Pull Request is atomic but don't worry too much about the commits themselves as we use squash-and-merge.

+Note that if you alter the Python required packages you'll need to run `npm run build` which will repopulate `vendored`, for which you'll need docker running locally.
+We commit this folder into the repo to allow CI to build easily without doing complex docker-in-docker tricks.

 ## Our workflow

 We use [GitHub flow](https://guides.github.com/introduction/flow/); it's a lot like git-flow but simpler and more forgiving.
 Some additional pieces we've put in place are: